 Who Constructs ETFs and How Are They Made

-An Overview of the ETF Construction Process
+An overview of the ETF construction process

-The first step in the creation process is for an ETF provider to decide which sector, commodity or market to track and then create a fund with the goal of emulating the underlying asset or representing index.
+The first step in the creation process is for an ETF sponsor or provider to decide which sector, commodity or market to track and then create a fund with the goal of emulating the underlying asset or representing index.

-What Do I Look for in an ETF?
+What to Look for in an ETF

-And if you do have any questions or concerns about any fund you may be considering, be sure to consult a financial professional such as your broker or advisor.
+If you have any questions or concerns about any fund you may be considering, consult a financial professional such as your broker or advisor.
 No investment is without risk, ETF or otherwise.
 So be sure you understand any risk associated with any funds.